 The challenge that still persists today is that there are inherent disadvantages of using the existing speaker technology especially when you're trying to put them in a very constrained packaging.
 That's when we came to an understanding that this is an area that we want to resolve and this is an area that definitely needs an innovation, especially as we saw the world going towards a direction of product miniaturization and space becoming more and more premium.

 We now know from living in the world where digital and physical worlds are kind of merging together, they're having a physical footprint and is actually not desirable.
-Long story short, that's where the idea came from and where we decided to really dive in deeper into finding a solution that might work for the best.
+Long story short, that's where the idea came from and where we decided to really pe in deeper into finding a solution that might work for the best.

 What led your company to mHUB?
 How have you taken advantage of the resources that mHUB has?